user178192/IMDB_predictor/README.md

         ./imdb_db_build filename.db rawfile.dir
         ./imdb_relation_build filename.db
         ./imdb_server port filename.db html_template_dir

-       The second procedure will cost a plenty of time

     3. Open the browser and access the html page to do searching If you want to test local, please use url: 127.0.0.1:port